pyOpenSci/handbook/community/events/sprints.md

 At the start of each year, the pyOpenSci community manager creates a new Sprint GitHub Project Board.
 Here is an example of the [2024 sprint project board](https://github.com/orgs/pyOpenSci/projects/12).

-The board will have several columns or statuses each or which represents the name of a sprint event (example: pyconus-2024, scipy-2024, fall-festival-2024.
+The board will have several columns or statuses, each of which represents the name of a sprint event (example: pyconus-2024, scipy-2024, fall-festival-2024.
 This board is used to:

 * **Track issues and pull requests opened during a sprint event**
 * **Organize and Monitor Tasks**: Keep track of the progress of tasks during the sprint, ensuring clarity on which issues are being worked on and by whom.